Mayen007/Mayen007/README.md

 - [Age Calculator](https://mayen007.github.io/age-calculator/): The age calculator is a JavaScript project that calculates ages based on input.
 - [Newsletter Signup Form](https://mayen007.github.io/Newsletter-Signup-Form/): The Newsletter-Signup-Form repository is a responsive sign-up form with client-side email validation and a success message modal.
 Built using HTML, CSS, and JavaScript, it features real-time feedback, error handling, and a polished design for an optimal user experience.
 - [Palmstar](https://palmstar.onrender.com).
-An online travel booking website
+Palmstar is a comprehensive online travel booking website that allows users to search for and book flights, hotels, and rental cars.
+The website provides a user-friendly interface and a seamless booking experience, making it easy for users to plan their trips.
+Built with modern web technologies, Palmstar ensures fast and reliable performance.

 ## GitHub Stats